bnb-chain/tss-lib/README.md

 // ... handle err ...

-// Create the LocalParty and start it: thisParty := tss.NewPartyID(id, moniker, uniqueKey) ctx := tss.NewPeerContext(tss.SortPartyIDs(allParties))
+// Create the LocalParty and start it:
-params := tss.NewParameters(p2pCtx, thisParty, len(allParties), threshold)
+// Note: The `id` and `moniker` are provided for convenience to allow you to track participants easier.
+The `id` is intended to be a unique string representation of `key` and `moniker` can be anything (even left blank). thisParty := tss.NewPartyID(id, moniker, uniqueKey) ctx := tss.NewPeerContext(tss.SortPartyIDs(allParties)) params := tss.NewParameters(p2pCtx, thisParty, len(allParties), threshold)